Narai: The "Revolution" of 1688

+King Narai of Siam and Princess Yothathep on an elephant.

 Matters were brought to a head when King Narai fell gravely ill in March 1688 while staying in his Lopburi palaces.
-Aware of the coming succession dispute, in May 1688, Narai called together his closest councillors: Phaulkon, Phra Phetracha, and Phra Pi, and nominated his daughter, Kromluang Yothathep, to succeed him.
+Aware of the coming succession dispute, in May 1688, Narai called together his closest councillors: Phaulkon, Phra Phetracha, and Phra Pi, and nominated his daughter, Princess (Kromluang) Yothathep, to succeed him.
 The three councillors were to act as regents until the princess took on a partner of her choice from one of the two Siamese councillors.

 When Narai was seriously ill with no hopes of recovery, on 18 May 1688 Phetracha had a successful coup and arrested Narai himself, Phra Pi, and his half-brothers Prince Aphaithot and Prince Noi.
 Phaulkon was summoned to the palace, there he and his French officers were surrounded and disarmed.
 Phaulkon was thrown to the palace dungeon and brutally tortured.

 After questioning Phra Pi, he discovered Phra Pi had conspired with Phaulkon to assume the throne, and Phra Pi was executed on 20 May.
 Further questioning of Phaulkon revealed a plot to raise a rebellion, and he too was executed by Phetracha's adopted son Luang Sorasak on 5 June.
 Narai, on his deathbed, was unable to do anything, except curse Phetracha and his son.
 Luang Sorasak then had Prince Aphaithot and Prince Noi executed.

 Phetracha soon ordered his troops to attack the French troops led by General Desfarges at the start of the Siege of Bangkok.
 On the death of King Narai on 10/11 July, Phetracha proclaimed himself king.
 After withholding the siege for four months and later a negotiated settlement, the French soldiers were allowed to return to France.
 Only the Dutch were allowed to trade in the capital before the French and English finally ended their dispute with Siam.